+Option 1:

+A1.2.8 Studies and output developed by the responsible or concerned groups shall strictly observe requirements of the WRC Resolutions concerning the relevant WRC agenda items and the Radio Regulations especially related to:

+a) protection of existing and planned systems and applications of incumbent services if so required in accordance with the relevant WRC Resolution;

+b) maintenance of the current status and protection requirements of a service as provided by the Radio Regulations, if not indicated otherwise in the WRC Resolution related to the WRC Agenda Item;

+c) status and protection systems belonging to safety of life services.

+Option 2:

+A1.2.8 Studies and output developed by the responsible or concerned groups shall strictly observe requirements of the WRC Resolutions concerning the relevant WRC agenda items and the Radio Regulations especially related to:

+a) protection of existing and planned systems and applications of incumbent services if so required in accordance with the relevant WRC Resolution;

+b) maintenance of the current status and protection requirements of a service as provided by the Radio Regulations, if not indicated otherwise in the WRC Resolution related to the WRC agenda item.

+Option 3:

+A1.2.8 Studies and output developed by the responsible or concerned groups shall strictly observe requirements of the WRC Resolutions.

+Option 4:

+A1.2.8 Not used.

+A1.2.9 Responsible groups shall carry out studies on WRC agenda items and prepare draft CPM texts for inclusion into the draft CPM Report in accordance with the schedule established by the CPM Steering Committee (see § A1.5).

-3 The work of CPM will be directed by a Chairman andVice-Chairmen.
-The Chairman will be responsible for preparing the report to the next WRC.
-The Chairman and Vice-Chairmen of CPM are eligible to serve for only one term in their respective offices1.
-Procedures for appointment of a Chairman and Vice-Chairmen of CPM are to follow those for Chairmen and Vice-Chairmen as found in Resolution ITU-R 15.
+A1.3 The work of the CPM is directed by a Chairman in consultation and coordination with the Vice-Chairmen.
+The Chairman and Vice-Chairmen of the CPM are appointed by the Radiocommunication Assembly and are eligible to serve for only one term in their respective offices.
+Procedures for appointment of a Chairman and Vice-Chairmen of CPM are to follow those for Chairmen and Vice-Chairmen as found in Resolution [ITU-R 15][208 of the Plenipotentiary Conference].

+Editorial note: The reference to Resolution ITU-R 15 may be modified taking into account the RA-19 decision concerning this Resolution.

-4 The Chairman or CPM may appoint Chapter Rapporteurs to assist in guiding the development of the text that will form the basis of the CPM Report, and to help with the consolidation of texts from the responsible groups into a cohesive draft CPM Report.
+A1.4 The first session of the CPM appoints Chapter Rapporteurs to assist in guiding the development of the text that will form the basis of the CPM Report, and to help with the consolidation of texts from the responsible groups into a cohesive draft CPM Report.
+If a Chapter Rapporteur is not in a position to continue his/her duties, a new one should be appointed by the CPM Steering Committee (see A1.5 below), in consultation with the BR Director.

-5 The CPM Chairman, the Vice-Chairmen and the Chapter Rapporteurs will be called the CPM Steering Committee.
+A1.5 The CPM Chairman, the Vice-Chairmen and the Chapter Rapporteurs constitute the CPM Steering Committee.

-6 The Chairman shall convene a meeting of the CPM Steering Committee together with the Chairmen of the responsible groups and the Study Group Chairmen.
-This meeting (called the CPM Management Team meeting) will consolidate the output from the responsible groups into the draft CPM Report, which will be an input document to the second session of CPM.
+A1.6 The Chairman shall convene a meeting of the CPM Steering Committee together with the Chairmen of the responsible groups and the Study Group Chairmen.
+This meeting (called the CPM Management Team meeting) shall consolidate the output from the responsible groups into the draft CPM Report, which will be an input document to the second session of CPM.

-7 The consolidated draft CPM Report shall be translated into the six official languages of the Union and should be distributed to Member States a minimum of three months prior to the date scheduled for the second session of CPM.
+A1.7 The consolidated draft CPM Report shall be translated into the six official languages of the Union and shall be distributed to Member States at least three months prior to the date scheduled for the second session of CPM.